CompCogNeuro/CompCogNeuro.github.io/content/attention.md

 ## Spatial attention simulation

-See [[attention sim]] to explore a model with spatial and object pathways interacting in the context of multiple spatial attention tasks, including perceiving multiple objects, and the Posner spatial cueing task.
+See the [[attention simulation]] to explore a model with spatial and object pathways interacting in the context of multiple spatial attention tasks, including perceiving multiple objects, and the Posner spatial cueing task.
 It reproduces the behavioral data shown above, and correctly demonstrates the observed pattern of reduced attentional effects for Balint's patients.